We are excited that your student is considering study abroad. To help support your student, we encourage you to read through this site.

 Tufts Programs Abroad participants will be charged the standard Tufts tuition rate for that term, plus a program ‘comprehensive fee’ that covers room and board while they are abroad.
 Those who already receive Tufts financial aid may continue to receive it while enrolled in Tufts Programs Abroad.

 External (non-Tufts) program participants will take a leave of absence from Tufts and will, accordingly, not pay Tufts tuition or room and board, but instead will pay the program provider or university directly for all associated costs.
-A ‘Study Elsewhere Fee’ will be assessed by Tufts to meet administrative costs associated with study abroad processes.
+A ‘Study Elsewhere Fee’ will be assessed by Tufts to meet administrative costs associated with education abroad processes.
 Scholarships and grants from Tufts University will not apply to an external program.

 Your student will not be able to travel abroad without a passport and it should be valid for at least six months after the program end date.
 If your student will need to apply for a new passport or renew a current passport, please do this immediately to stay ahead of lengthy processing times and avoid any complications.
 We recommend that parents and guardians also hold a valid passport in case of emergency.